Subscribe to join thousands of other ecommerce experts

 Quiz question: How many different attributes can a Google Shopping feed have?
 The answer is 46.
 That’s close to 42 which is the ultimate answer to everything.
 Do you need them all?
 Definitely not.
 But for a working product feed, you need at least 11 of them.

-Most of them are NOT mandatory, but you need at least ten attributes for a working Shopping Feed.
+Most of them are NOT mandatory, but you need at least eleven attributes for a working Shopping Feed.
 Don’t misunderstand me: Usually, it’s better to use more than the mandatory attributes.
-But you need at LEAST 11.
+However, you need at LEAST 11.
 We wrapped these attributes into a SlideShare presentation to make things easier for you.

 First, you’ll get an overview and some basics about the product feed.
 It is important to understand why the product feed is the “heart” of your Shopping campaigns.
-Therefore, we’ll give you some hints which format you can use and will compare them.
+Therefore, we’ll give you some hints on which format you can use and will compare them.
 Each format has individual advantages and disadvantages.

-Many people (especially Google Shopping newbies) also look for examples how a product feed should “look” like.
-Well, you may say “A feed is just a huge file filled with data” but people are curious and some may better understand coherencies if they see how a feed looks like.
+Many people (especially Google Shopping newbies) also look for examples of how a product feed should “look” like.
+Well, you may say “A feed is just a huge file filled with data” but people are curious and some may better understand coherencies if they see what a feed looks like.
 That’s the reason we also include a lot of examples.

 All mandatory attributes